open-mmlab/mmdetection/docs/tutorials/customize_runtime.md

 Workflow is a list of (phase, epochs) to specify the running order and epochs.
 By default it is set to be

 ```python
 workflow = [('train', 1)]
 ```

 which means running 1 epoch for training.
 Sometimes user may want to check some metrics (e.g. loss, accuracy) about the model on the validate set.
 In such case, we can set the workflow as

 ```python
 [('train', 1), ('val', 1)]
 ```

 so that 1 epoch for training and 1 epoch for validation will be ran iteratively.

+**Note**:

-It is noted parameters of the model won't be updated during val epoch.
+1. The parameters of model will not be updated during val epoch.

-There is another keyword `total_epoch` in the config, here we clarify that it only counts the training epoch.
+2. Keyword `total_epochs` in the config only controls the number of training epochs and will not affect the validation workflow.

 ## Customize hooks